Version française en cliquant sur le drapeau français (ou : http://mafr.fr/fr/article/compliance-et-confiance/)

 Population expect that what remains of legitimate powers in the world converge towards the general interest.

 2. Convergence in progress and to increase of public authorities and operators crucial to the general interest

-The notion of the general interest not only has not died but has increased its empire in two ways: it now penetrates the enterprises, those which are crucial; Its object is the world.
+The notion of the general interest not only has not died but has increased its empire in two ways: it now penetrates the firms, those which are crucial; Its object is the world.

-However, it has weakened in that it is now refused to impute de jure this expression of "General Interest" to organizations, for example the State or public enterprises.
+However, it has weakened in that it is now refused to impute de jure this expression of "General Interest" to organizations, for example the State or public firms.
 They must demonstrate that they have the ambition to serve that interest, that they are structured to do so, and that they behave towards that goal.
-This demonstration legitimizes specific rights, powers and obligations
+This proof legitimizes specific rights, powers and obligations

 The general interest consists in serving an abstract other.
 This could be the social group, the nature, the future

 The general interest can not be confused with the simple collective interest, even abstractly referred to as the addition of all individual interests or all functions of utility, even moral ones

 Conversely, the State and the Regulators do not have exclusive ownership of General Interest; they have the mission per se to realize and protect it.
 But it is conceivable that another organization cares about others, which is the definition of the virtue of justice

 The difference lies in the fact that public authorities enjoy a simple presumption of this concern, whereas undertakings suffer from the opposite presumption, since they are presumed to seek their private interest (social interest for a company), that is to say their particular interest, or at best the collective interest of their shareholders and stakeholders.